Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

     print(quote.version)
 ```

-[Microsoft Azure Attestation Service](https://azure.microsoft.com/services/azure-attestation/) is one provider of SGX enclave quotes.
+[Microsoft Azure Attestation Service](https://azure.microsoft.com/services/azure-attestation/) is one provider of enclave quotes.

 ### Async API
 This library includes a complete async API supported on Python 3.5+.
 To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp).
-See [azure-core documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md#transport) for more information.
+See the [azure-core documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md#transport) for more information.

+An async client is obtained from `azure.confidentialledger.aio`.
+Methods have the same names and signatures as the synchronous client.

 Async clients should be closed when they're no longer needed.
 These objects are async context managers and define async `close` methods.
 For example: